 While TIMEMORE digital scale gets mixed opinions, most TIMEMORE products have good quality, appealing aesthetics, and outstanding value for the price.

 Still, something went against TIMEMORE when they started.
-Coffee enthusiasts take pride in the origin of their coffee beans and their gear too.
+Coffee enthusiasts take pride in their coffee beans’ origin and gear.
 For this reason, TIMEMORE had to fight against Chinese products’ low-quality reputation to earn the public’s respect.

 Let me be blunt.
 As much as we prefer high-quality grinders made in Europe, it was almost impossible to find a decent hand grinder below 300$ just a couple of years ago.
-Back in the day, Kinu and Commandante were the only reasonable alternatives, while cheap ceramic burr grinders were the only choice for coffee enthusiasts on a budget.
+Some years ago, Kinu and Commandante were the only reasonable alternatives, while cheap ceramic burr grinders were the only choice for coffee enthusiasts on a budget.

 I can’t complain about the Slim.
 It served me well for years.
 But, both in terms of built quality and performance, TIMEMORE achieved to get something closer to a Commandante grinder while keeping the price tag below 100$.